-We have answered the most frequently asked questions about the Inca Trail below.
-However, if you have any other questions, please feel free to call us Toll Free at 1-888-268-9753 or email us at email@example.com.
+We have answered the most common Inca Trail FAQ below.
+However, if you have any other questions, please feel free to call us at 1-888-268-9753 or email us at [email protected].

 The dry season, which runs from April to October is the best time (and most popular) to hike because of the milder daytime temperatures and lower chance of rain.
 You will need to make your reservations 3-6 months in advance if you want to be assured of space during this time.
 During the rainy season, the Trail is less crowded and less advance time is required for reservations.
 The Inca Trail is closed during the month of February each year.